 We receive monthly payments from the Operating Partnership equal to 96.97% of the net proceeds actually realized by the Operating Partnership from the properties underlying the Net Profits Interest (or "NPI").
 The Operating Partnership retains the 3.03% balance of these net proceeds.
 Net proceeds generally reflect gross proceeds attributable to oil and natural gas production actually received during the month, less production costs actually paid during the same month, net of budgeted capital expenditures.
-Production costs generally reflect drilling, completion, operating and general and administrative costs and exclude depletion, amortization and other non-cash costs.
-The Operating Partnership made NPI payments to us totaling \$19.6 million during October 2019 through September 2020, which payments reflected 96.97% of total net proceeds of \$20.2 million realized from September 2019 through August 2020.
-Net proceeds realized by the Operating Partnership during September through November 2020 were reflected in NPI payments made during October through December 2020.
-These payments were included in the fourth quarter distribution paid in early 2021 and are excluded from this 2020 analysis.
+Production costs generally reflect drilling, completion, operating Partnership made NPI payments to us totaling \$22.5 million during October 2021 through September 2022, which payments reflected 96.97% of total net proceeds of \$23.2 million realized from September 2021 through August 2022.
+Net proceeds realized by the Operating Partnership during September through November 2022 were reflected in NPI payments made during October through December 2022.
+These payments were included in the fourth quarter distribution paid February 9, 2023 and are excluded from this 2022 analysis.